Man who pointed gun at officers shot dead, Anchorage police say

 As officers were on their way, callers told dispatchers the man had gone outside the apartment complex with a long gun, police said.
 Several officers arrived and formed two teams and moved toward the complex, they said.

-The man pointed the gun at the officers, Cross said.
+The man "raised" the gun at the officers, Cross said.
 Four officers fired, hitting the man at least once in the upper body, she said.

 The officers, and later Anchorage Fire Department medics, provided first aid but the man was pronounced dead at the scene, police said.
 He was not immediately identified, pending next-of-kin notification.